**Results may vary from person to person**

 Rarely, abnormal scarring occurs without a predisposition for this.
 Scars can be treated with an injection into the scar.

 Scar maturation takes place over 6-12 months but in the first 6-12 weeks scars are pinker and may feel thick.
-This is regular and a gentle massage will see them settle down quickly.
+This is regular and a gentle massage will see them settle down quickly for most.
 By 6 months post-surgery you should expect flat and fine lines from any scars.

 Alteration of the hairline